aws-samples/eks-cluster-upgrade/README.md

 2. **To reduce manual effort and time** : To update an EKS cluster , customers have to manually perform every step which is quite time taking and also a hectic task so, our objective is to reduce that manual intervention and also to save customer’s time.

 ### Architecture
+This is the architecture of EKS One Click Upgrade:
 <p align="center">
 <img src="./Images/architecture.png" height="600px"/>
 </p>